08:30 to 17:00 AWST Mon-Fri

 Learn more about Certificate III in Allied Health Assistance

-*You may need a National Police Certificate before commencing employment.
+Note: You may also need a National Police Certificate before starting work as a Physio Assistant.

 Learn with Insight Training and become a Physiotherapy Assistant!